 - Don’t bash other dealerships: Although it’s tempting to want to talk negatively about your competition, it’s better to listen and explain how you’re different.
 What are exclusive warranties or deals available only at your dealership?
-Where do you acquire your inventory?
+Where do you acquire your inventory, and what is your reconditioning process?
 By focusing on the unique benefits that your dealership offers, it eliminates any negative impressions you might leave on your potential buyers.
 Bashing a competitor can backfire, making your confidence in your own dealership seem diminished in the eyes of your customers.

 - Follow up with your customers: A lot of dealers make a mistake thinking as soon as a customer drives off the lot in their new car, they don’t need to follow up with them.
 One short call a week or so after the purchase to see how a customer likes their new car shows customer appreciation beyond the sale.
 This can also be achieved in a thank-you note sent via email, with a little blurb asking them to keep you in mind for any future purchases or referrals.